hustf/BitmapMaps.jl/README.md

 Some nice to know:

 - Metadata for printing is made and stored in .png files.
 Settings are respected by e.g. `Gimp`, `MS Paint`, and `IrFanview`.
 - Water surfaces often require manual touch-up.
 Try doing sea-level touch up in 'Consolidated.tif', or in your source data .tifs.
-High elevations can also be shown (reduced to 256 intensities in Gimp) by adding a temporary 'division mode' layer.
+High elevations can also be shown (reduced to 256 intensities in image editors) by adding a temporary 'division mode' layer.
 - The UTM grid is the correct one for the local utm zone, even though data is from a country-wide zone.
 We might in the future add local UTM grid coordinates to summits as a tooltip.
 - Sheet numbering starts in the SW corner.
 See figure: